Otonality and utonality: Definition

 Microtonalists have extended the concept of otonal and utonal to apply to all just intonation chords.
 A chord is otonal if its odd limit increases on being melodically inverted, utonal if its odd limit decreases, and ambitonal if its odd limit is unchanged.
 Melodic inversion is not inversion in the usual sense, in which C–E–G becomes E–G–C or G–C–E. Instead, C–E–G is turned upside down to become C–A♭–F. A chord's odd limit is the largest of the odd limits of each of the numbers in the chord's extended ratio.
 For example, the major triad in close position is 4:5:6.
 These three numbers have odd limits of 1, 5 and 3 respectively.
 The largest of the three is 5, thus the chord has an odd limit of 5.
 Its melodic inverse 10:12:15 has an odd limit of 15, which is greater, therefore the major triad is otonal.
 A chord's odd limit is independent of its voicing, so alternate voicings such as 5:6:8, 3:4:5:6, etc. are also otonal.

 All otonalities are otonal, but not all otonal chords are otonalities.
 Likewise, all utonalities are a subset of utonal chords.

 The major ninth chord 8:10:12:15:18 is also otonal.
 Examples of ambitonal chords are the major sixth chord (12:15:18:20) and the major seventh chord (8:10:12:15).
 Ambitonal chords often can be reasonably interpreted as either major or minor.
 For example, CM6, in certain contexts or voicings, can be interpreted as Am7.

+Partch coined the term "Monophony" (not to be confused with monophony) to describe a system of just intervals deriving from a single starting pitch.